Ermlab/how-to-start-mocking-with-moq/README.md

 In project we show:
 - How to use manual mocks
 - How to write simple test with basic Moq usage
-- How to setup method with Moq throw an exception
+- How to setup method with Moq to throw an exception
 - How to check with Moq if mocked method was called and how many times
 - How to setup method with Moq to return different values on each call
 - How to setup a method with Moq to raise an event or how to raise an event by hand